-The study is a 2-arm randomized control trial in which clients 18 years or older with a history of serious mental illness and enrolled in IPS services will be randomized to receive IPS-as-usual or in combination with VR-JIT.
-Participants complete study measures, among them mock job interviews and self-report measures on interview anxiety and self-confidence prior to and after the intervention period.
-Participants also complete a 6-month follow-up visit and receive monthly follow-up phone calls asking about job interview completions and employment status.
+The study was a 2-arm randomized control trial in which clients 18 years or older with a history of serious mental illness and enrolled in IPS services were randomized to receive IPS-as-usual or in combination with VR-JIT.
+54 participants were randomized to the IPS-as-usual + VR-JIT group and 36 participants were randomized to the IPS-as-usual only group.
+Participants completed study measures, among them mock job interviews and self-report measures on interview anxiety and self-confidence prior to and after the intervention period.
+Participants also completed a 6-month follow-up visit and received monthly follow-up phone calls asking about job interview completions and employment status.

 Trends were noticed across 4 categories: